City-of-Helsinki/kukkuu-admin/README.md

 **Important!** If you have closed a release PR manually, you need to change the label of closed release PR to `autorelease: tagged`.
 Otherwise, the release action will not create a new release PR.

 **Important!** Extra label will force release-please to re-generate PR's.
-This is done when action is run manually with prlabel -option
+This is done when action is run manually with prlabel option

 Sometimes there might be a merge conflict in release PR - this should resolve itself on the next push to main.
 It is possible run release-please action manually with label, it should recreate the PR's.
 You can also resolve it manually, by updating the [release-please-manifest.json](./.release-please-manifest.json) file.

-#### Fix merge conflicts by running release-please -action manually
+#### Fix merge conflicts by running release-please action manually

 1. Open [release-please github action](https://github.com/City-of-Helsinki/kukkuu-admin/actions/workflows/release-please.yml)
 2. Click **Run workflow**